Skip to Content

 3. Not interested in their children’s activities

-4. Avoid spending time with their children
+4. Avoid spending time or being involved with their children

 5. Unresponsive to their children in times of distress